 All services are provided without regard to race, ethnicity, disability, veteran status, gender, sexual orientation, religion or political affiliation.
 Donations for services are suggested and appreciated.

 Attention Adults 60+: We offer a wide range of volunteer services including yard work, computer training, friendly visits, errand running, assistance with recycling and simple home repairs.
 Priority is given to client and/or individuals with financial need.
-Learn more about this service by calling Marilyn Hahn at 216-291-3902 or send her an email.
+Learn more about this service by calling 216-291-3902.

 Community Partnership on Aging partners with the Greater Cleveland Foodbank to offer Produce Plus, a monthly produce distribution program for older adults in Mayfield Heights and surrounding cities.
 Produce Plus takes place every third Thursday at South Euclid Community Center, 1370 Victory Dr., South Euclid.
 Currently, Produce Plus is offered by pick-up; eligible participants can drive up in their cars where CPA staff and volunteers will put the produce in your car’s back seat or trunk.
 For more information including eligibility, call 216-291-3902.